Complete and bi-continuous invariant of protein backbones under rigid motion: Motivations and the problem statement

-(f) \textbf{Linear time}: the invariant $I$, the metric $d$, a reconstruction in (b), and a rigid motion in (d) can be computed in time $O(m)$ for any backbone of $m$ residues. \end{pro}
+(f) \textbf{Linear time}: the invariant $I$, the metric $d$, a reconstruction in (b), and a rigid motion in (d) can be computed in time $O(m)$ for $m$ residues. \end{pro}

-A complete invariant in \ref{pro:map}(a) plays the role of a DNA code that is practically used to uniquely identify humans in court trials.
-The reconstruction in \ref{pro:map}(b) is even stronger because a complete invariant $I$ may not allow an efficient inverse map $I^{-1}$.
-For example, there is no easy way to grow a living organism from its DNA code.
-The metric axioms for a distance $d$ in \ref{pro:map}(d) are essential because if the triangle axiom fails with any positive error, results of clustering by $k$-means and DBSCAN based on $d$ may not be trustworthy \cite{rass2024metricizing}.
+The completeness in \ref{pro:map}(a) means that $I$ is the strongest possible invariant and hence \emph{distinguishes all} protein backbones that cannot be exactly matched by rigid motion.
+The reconstruction in \ref{pro:map}(b) is more practical because $I$ may not allow an efficiently computable inverse map $I^{-1}$ from an invariant value $I(S)$ to a backbone $S\subset\R^3$.
+The metric axioms for a distance $d$ in \ref{pro:map}(c) are essential because if the triangle axiom fails with any positive error, results of clustering can be made arbitrary \cite{rass2024metricizing}.

-The continuity in \ref{pro:map}(c) fails for invariants based on principal directions that can discontinuously change (or become ill-defined) in degenerate cases of high symmetry.
-The atom matching in \ref{pro:map}(d) says that, after finding a rigid motion $f$ in $\R^3$, any atom $p\in S$ (say, $\al$-carbon $A_i(S)$ in the $i$-th residue) has Euclidean distance at most $\mu\de$ to the corresponding atom $q\in f(Q)$, also $\al$-carbon $A_i(Q)$ in the $i$-th residue of $Q$.
+The continuity in \ref{pro:map}(c) fails for invariants based on principal directions that can discontinuously change (or become ill-defined) in degenerate cases when eigenvalues become equal.
+The atom matching in \ref{pro:map}(d) says that, after finding a rigid motion $f$ in $\R^3$, any atom $p\in S$ (say, $\al$-carbon $A_i(S)$ in the $i$-th residue) has Euclidean distance at most $\mu\de$ to the corresponding atom $q\in f(Q)$, also the $\al$-carbon atom $A_i(Q)$ in the $i$-th residue of $Q$.

 Conditions~\ref{pro:map}(c,d) guarantee the Lipschitz continuity of $I$ and its inverse on the image $I(\bris_m)\subset\R^k$.

-New condition~\ref{pro:map}(e) is important for identifying \emph{secondary} structures that are frequent rigid subchains such as $\al$-helices and $\be$-strands \cite{kumar2015identification}.
-Experimental data often contain residue shift errors when a wrong number (three or four) of residues are inserted into regions of weak electron density \cite{sanchez2022using}.
-The linear time in condition~\ref{pro:map}(f) makes all previous conditions practically useful because even the distance matrix needs $O(m^2)$ time and space, substantially slower than $O(m)$ for thousands of residues.
+New condition~\ref{pro:map}(e) is important for identifying secondary structures, which are subchains in full backbones.

+The linear time in \ref{pro:map}(f) makes all previous conditions practically useful because even the distance matrix needs $O(m^2)$ time and space, substantially slower than linear time $O(m)$ for thousands of residues.